-Students will create and implement a language acquisition and literacy development project in partnership with VOA Children's Center and Mary Cariola Children's Center.
+Students will create and implement a language acquisition and literacy development project in partnership with VOA Children's Center, Mary Cariola Children's Center & SJFC Early Learning Center.

-EDUC 302 - Diff C, I, and A in Social Studies – Kristen Love
+EDUC 302 - Diff C, I, and Assessment in Social Studies – Kristen Love

-EDUC 335 - Diff C, I, and A in STEM – Lucia Guarino
+EDUC 335 - Diff C, I, and Assessment in Science, Technology, Engineering and Mathematics - Kristen Love

-ITED 228 - Adolescent Development – Kristin Love
+ITED 228 - Adolescent Development – Lucia Guarino

 MKGT 325 01 & 02 - Promotion Management – Ron Sicker

-Students will provide care giving support and end of life care research to partners such as the Advent House, Aurora House, Isaiah House, and Webster Comfort Care Home.
+Students will provide caregiving support and end of life care research to comfort care home partners such as the Advent House, Journey Home, Aurora House, & Isaiah House.

-NURS 429 - Population Health/Community Nursing – Kathleen Dever
+NURS 429 - Population Health/Comm.
+Nursing – Kathleen Dever

-Students will provide clinical care and research on issues of relevance for partners including St. Ann's, Friendly Home, Jewish Home, and Rochester Presbyterian Home.
+Students will provide clinical care, conduct research on issues of relevance, and develop programs for partners including St. Ann's, Friendly Home, Jewish Home, and Rochester Presbyterian Home.